 “The Double Jeopardy Clause presents no substantive limitation on the legislature’s power to prescribe multiple punishments, but rather, seeks only to prevent courts either from allowing multiple prosecutions or from imposing multiple punishments for a single, legislatively defined offense.”
 Id. (quoting Borges v.
 State, 415 So.2d 1265, 1267 (Fla.
 1982).

 As explained by the court in Valdes v.
 State, 3 So.3d 1067, 1076 (Fla.
 2009), “there is no constitutional prohibition against multiple punishments for different offenses arising out of the same criminal episode, as long as the Legislature intends such punishments.” (citing Hayes v.
 State, 803 So.2d 695, 699 (Fla.
 2001).

-We provide a free and confidential consultation to discuss legal defenses that might apply to your case include double jeopardy, the statute of limitations, and speedy trial provisions of state and federal law.
+Contact us for a free and confidential consultation to discuss legal defenses that might apply to your case, including protections against double jeopardy, the statute of limitations, and speedy trial provisions of state and federal law.

 Call (813) 250-0500 to discuss your case.

 Florida Statute Section 775.021(4)(a)-(b) and the Blockburger Test

 The Florida Legislature codified the double jeopardy bar within section 775.021(4)(a)-(b), Florida Statutes.

 Section 775.021(4)(a)-(b) is essentially a recitation of the well-known Blockburger test announced in Blockburger v.
 United States, 284 U.S. 299, 304, 52 S.Ct.
 180, 76 L.Ed.
 306 (1932).

 Under the Blockburger test, when the “same act or transaction constitutes a violation of two distinct statutory provisions, the test to be applied … is whether each provision requires proof of a fact which the other does not.”
 Id.